craftercms/docs/source/new-ia/by-role/system-admin/installation.rst

    6.2.2 Tuning Delivery
    6.2.3 Clustering

-This section describes various ways of installing/setting up Crafter CMS,
+This section describes various ways of installing/setting up CrafterCMS and how to tune CrafterCMS

 First we'll take a look at the requirements and supported platform for installing/setting up Crafter CMS